 It is here that content comes into play.
 Some would say it is the very reason for which the search began: the main source of attraction for visitors to your website.
 But let’s find out more about this topic with Enrico Fantini, E-Commerce Manager for Carrefour Italia.

 Indeed, the well-known supermarket and hypermarket chain has invested in content management for its e-commerce website.
-Carrefour Italia turned to THRON, an Intelligent DAM (Digital Asset Management) system, to optimize its online buying experience.
+Carrefour Italia turned to THRON, an Enterprise Content Platform, to optimize its online buying experience.

 Thanks to its AI engines, the platform classifies all product content, enabling it to be grouped in a single hub.
 In this way, content can easily be searched for and its publication on e-commerce pages becomes streamlined.
 At the same time, THRON’s AI feeds recommendation systems with constantly updated data on user interests, obtained from user interaction with content.
 The end result is technology that always recommends the right product to the right person.